-Distance to Supermarket or Super Center = The shortest network or straight line distance between home or school and the nearest supermarket or super center where supermarkets are defined using NAICS codes and super centers using web searches.
+Distance to Supermarket or Super Center = The shortest network or straight line distance between home or school and the nearest supermarket or super center where supermarkets are defined using NAICS codes Primaryly Dun and Bradstreet codes, a modification of SIC that allows one to distinguish on size (PrimaryDnB" = 54110100 OR "PrimaryDnB" = 54110101 OR "PrimaryDnB" = 54110102 OR "PrimaryDnB" = 54110103 OR "PrimaryDnB" = 54110104) and super centers using web searchesfor Super Targets and Super Walmarts.
+(Super K-Marts would need to be added in other regions).

 The GIS method to find the nearest large supermarket or supercenter is similar to the protocol 3.1, distance to nearest restaurant, and is done by using the Find Closest Facility option in Network Analyst Extension of ArcGIS 9.1 or ArcGIS 9.2.
 Though in this case, the nearest distance is calculated only for the large supermarket or supercenter and not restaurants.
-The large supermarket and supercenter's are selected on the basis of Dun & Bradstreet code and the names of three major supermarkets namely

-Super Target, Super Walmart, Super Kmart, and Costco.
+The large supermarket and supercenter's are selected on the basis of Dun & Bradstreet code and the names of three major supermarkets namely Super Target and Super Walmart, (Super Kmart's were not in the region).
 These three supermarkets were selected because they sell food (fruits and vegetables etc) whereas their counterparts like Target or Walmart rarely have fresh food and would not be appropriate for the measures.
-The NAICS code 452910 Warehouse Clubs and Supercenters and 45211 Department Stores, do not include Super Target and Super Walmart and only some of the Costco were found in the Dun and Bradstreet data with NAICS code 452910.
+The NAICS code 452910 Warehouse Clubs and Supercenters and 45211 Department Stores, do not include Super Target and Super Walmart.
 The data for these supermarkets was downloaded from their respective websites.